Te Hoho Rock, photographed through the Cathedral Archway at Cathedral Cove.

 ⛱️ Sunset Beach / Port Waikato Beach

-Sunset Beach – also known as Port Waikato Beach – is an impressive black sand beach, with its raging West Coast surf, and is a favourite with surfers and swimmers.
-Lifeguards patrol here, which is just as well, and you can also walk to the mouth of the Waikato River – which is New Zealand’s longest river.
+Something Extra: You can also walk to the mouth of the Waikato River – which is New Zealand’s longest river.
 There’s interesting rocks to explore when the tide recedes, impressive cliffs and sand dunes, good fishing, and abundant bird life.
+Last Updated: June, 2026.

-⛱️ Ngarunui / Ocean / Main / Wainui Beach
+⛱️ Ngārunui / Ocean / Main / Wainui Beach

-This Raglan beach – with its many names! – caters to surfers of all levels and has surf schools operating there, making it an all-rounder surfie destination, whether you are a pro or an amateur.
+Camping: No freedom camping is permitted at Ngārunui Beach but Raglan Holiday Park – and several others – are just a short drive away.
+Go, Because: This Raglan beach – with its many names! – caters to surfers of all levels and has surf schools operating there, making it an all-rounder surfie destination, whether you are a pro or an amateur.
 I took a surf lesson here in 2013 and it was a lot harder than in Hawaii, where the breaks were even more beginner friendly, but it is a good place to learn regardless, and arguably one of the best surfing spots in the country.

 Pro and amateur surfies dotted amongst the Raglan surf on a grey day.